 The Future of Construction

-Not only can you use our prefab home packages be built faster, but they also reduce the on-site waste significantly.
-All our materials come precut and ready to be fit together like a puzzle.
-There is minimal cutting if any needed on site with our materials.
+Our prefab home packages not only contribute to a faster build, but they also reduce on-site waste significantly.
+All our materials come pre-cut and ready to be fit together like a puzzle.
+And there is minimal on-site cutting needed, if any.
 The quality of our prefab building systems is also top of the line.
-For example, our 2x panelized wall and roof panels are very similar to stick framing, however, the panels are built in a controlled environment with precision in mind.
-We use CNC machinery to make precise cuts and the 2x components fit nicely.
-With our timber frames, we take pride in the quality and craftsmanship we provide.
-Timber framing is unique and produces a much tighter joinery when using CNC machinery.
+For example, our 2x panelized wall and roof panels are very similar to stick framing, but the panels are built in a controlled environment with precision in mind.
+We use CNC machinery to make precise cuts, and the 2x components fit nicely.
+With our timber frames, we take pride in the quality and craftsmanship.
+Timber framing is unique and produces much tighter joinery when using CNC machinery.

-We predict over the next few years, we will continue to see a shift to prefabricated construction due to there not being enough laborers available and also due to the speed that prefabrication offers.
+We predict that over the next few years we will continue to see a shift to prefabricated construction because of the laborer shortage, as well as the efficiency of the building process.

-If your are a builder or homeowner looking for high quality and fast construction, we invite you to give us a call at 800.636.0993 to learn more about our building systems.
+If you are a builder or homeowner looking for high quality and fast construction, we invite you to call us at 800.636.0993 to learn more about our building systems.